 Over the last decade or two, many people have begun using glucosamine for dogs.
 They typically do so in order to help alleviate their dog’s joint or hip problems, and in many cases, it has been effective.

-But before you go out and buy the first bottle of glucosamine you see, you’ll want to learn more about it.
+But before you go out and buy the first bottle of glucosamine for your dog that you see, you’ll want to learn more about it.

 We’ll help you do exactly that below.